What are Reticular Veins?

 - Wear compression stockings: these help put gentle pressure on the leg veins to prevent blood from flowing backwards and promote better circulation

 If nothing eases the pain and reduces the appearance, there are minimally-invasive cosmetic reticular vein treatments available to help, such as sclerotherapy.
 Sclerotherapy involves injecting a solution via a very thin needle into affected veins to break down the abnormal structures and encourage better blood flow.

 Our board-certified vascular surgeons at VeinSolutions perform sclerotherapy for reticular veins frequently as a simple, in-office procedure.

-At VeinSolutions in Austin and Georgetown, we can help you love the look of your legs again!
+At VeinSolutions, we can help you love the look of your legs again!